-I had loved the X-Men as a boy.
-I never went to the movies anymore.
-I hated the smell of fake popcorn.
+I had loved the X-Men as a boy, but I never went to the movies anymore, since I hated the smell of fake popcorn.

 Once he left, we ordered another round.

-Rockford told how we met and later worked as chicken messiahs.
+Rockford told how we met and later worked as the chicken messiahs.

 "Yes, we were secret shoppers for KFC.
 We tested the chicken all over the USA.
 The car would be packed with packed with fired chicken and we'd distribute it to the homeless, who called us the chicken messiahs."

-"Just like the SLA," I explained further how one of the girls at his Moonlight Beach commune looked like Patti Hearst."
+"Just like the SLA," I explained further how one of the girls at Rockford's Moonlight Beach commune looked like Patti Hearst."